bioinformatics-inca/KMT2Ar-prediction/Models-Top20/Readme.txt

 # KMT2Ar-top20genes_typeLeukemia.py

-Development of the models using the top 20 genes of the best model (LightGBM - 247 genes without clinical variables).
+Development of the models using the top 20 genes of the best model (LightGBM - 247 genes without clinical variables) + type leukemia variable.

 # KMT2Ar-Model_Analysis-LeukType-top20genes.ipynb